basho/basho_docs/content/riak/kv/2.1.3/configuring/v2-multi-datacenter/nat.md

   - /riak/2.1.3/ops/mdc/v2/nat
 ---

+[config v2 ssl]: /riak/kv/2.1.3/configuring/v2-multi-datacenter/ssl

 **TODO: Riak EE Header**

 Riak Enterprise supports replication of data on networks that use static NAT.
-This capability can be used for replicating data over the internet where servers have both internal and public IP addresses (see [[Riak REPL SSL|Multi Data Center Replication: SSL]] if you replicate data over a public network).
+This capability can be used for replicating data over the internet where servers have both internal and public IP addresses (see [Riak REPL SSL][config v2 ssl] if you replicate data over a public network).

 ## Requirements